 While analysts from Cantor Fitzgerald called Oculus a "long shot with an eye-popping valuation," they added, "we remain impressed with management's intense focus on trying to position Facebook for the next computing platform."

-Management's intense focus was a concern for analysts, who questioned whether integrating two large acquisitions will distract from the company's main mission.
+Management's intense focus was a concern for analysts, who questioned whether integrating two large acquisitions will distract from the company's core mission.
 William Blair analyst Ralph Schackart wrote, "While Facebook has clearly proved it is a forward-thinking company, we are getting slightly concerned at the rapid pace of multibillion acquisitions," and Topeka Capital Markets analyst Victor Anthony wrote, "Digesting two major acquisitions at one time is new for Facebook's management team and presents risks that could distract management's attention away from the core business."

 Credit Suisse analyst Stephen Ju was the only analyst prominently cheering the move, writing, "Given the rapid shift in consumer engagement preference for Facebook from desktop to mobile/smart phone, we view this acquisition as a forward-thinking move to anticipate continued change."